T1taniumF0rge-Industries-Inc/Software/MovieSoft/Under the Same Moon (La Misma Luna), 2008 film/README.md

 This film is a production of Potomac Pictures, Creando Films, Fidecine.

-Distributes by Fox Searchlight Pictures and The Weinstein Company, the film was theatrically released on:
+Distributed by Fox Searchlight Pictures and The Weinstein Company, the film was theatrically released on:

+Fox Searchlight Pictures is owned by Walt Disney Studios, is a sub-division of Disney Entertainment, a business segment of the Walt Disney Company.

 July 24, 2007 (festival)